Conjugate Heat Transfer for Laminar Pin Bundle Flow

 Because we used synchronization_interval = parent_app, you will see in the screen output that the data transfers into NekRS only occur on synchronization points with the main application - all other time steps will omit the messages about normalizing heat flux and extracting temperatures from NekRS.

-Figure 3: Fluid temperature computed by NekRS for CHT coupling for a bare 7-pin SFR bundle with solid mesh lines shown in blue.
+Figure 3: Left: Fluid temperature computed by NekRS for CHT coupling for a bare 7-pin SFR bundle with solid mesh lines shown in blue.
+Right: Solid temperature computed by MOOSE for CHT coupling for a bare 7-pin SFR bundle with fluid mesh lines shown in blue.

 Preserving Flux on Individual Sidesets

-By default, NekRSProblem will lump all "receiving" sidesets in NekRS together for the purpose of normalization.
+By default, NekBoundaryFlux will lump all "receiving" sidesets in NekRS together for the purpose of normalization.
 For this example, this means that the pin outer surface flux will not exactly match the pin outer flux from MOOSE (and similarly for the duct inner surface flux), because these surfaces are lumped together.
 In this section, we illustrate a more advanced option to individually preserve flux by sideset.

 The input files we will use are the solid_vpp.i and nek_vpp.i files.
 These files are almost identical to the files described in the previous section, so we only emphasize the differences.
 First, in the solid model we need to set up individual postprocessors for the heat flux corresponding to each NekRS boundary.
 Then, we need to set up a VectorOfPostprocessors to fill a vector with each flux postprocessor.
 Note that the order of the postprocessors must match the boundaries they get mapped to in NekRSMesh.